Undergraduate Department of

 This undergraduate program is designed for students who anticipate continuing to graduate school to earn the professional master's degree in planning.
 Students in this program are given the opportunity to begin graduate-level coursework in their senior year and thereby may satisfy some of the requirements of a graduate degree while still completing their undergraduate credit hour requirements.
 This program is closely coordinated with the department's graduate program, offering students the possibility of preferred admission with advanced standing at the graduate level.
 Students make application for advanced standing after admission to the master's program.

-The combined degree program allows acceleration toward the Master of Science (MS) in planning degree upon satisfactory completion of one required undergraduate course and one to four of the eligible URP graduate courses.
+The Combined Bachelor's/Master's Pathway allows acceleration toward the Master of Science (MS) in planning degree upon satisfactory completion of one required undergraduate course and one to four of the eligible URP graduate courses.
 URP 3000 is a prerequisite/corequisite for all courses.

 URP 3000 Introduction to Planning and Urban Development (3)